MentorCoach is proud to announce the following exciting master class:

 3. Resources

-Alan Graham will provide a rich and varied reading list of books, web sites and other resources to help support an ADHD Coaching practice.
+Liz Brown will provide a rich and varied reading list of books, web sites and other resources to help support an ADHD Coaching practice.
 Homework will be assigned with class members having rotating homework partners.
 Homework will include readings, role-playing coaching and discovery of ADHD coaching interventions to be shared with the class.

-4. The Thirteen Weeks
+4. The Nine Weeks

-Class 1 | What is AD/HD Coaching? |
+Class 1 What is ADHD Coaching?

-Class 3 | Setting the Stage for Coaching |
+Class 2 ADHD Essentials and Setting the Stage for Coaching

-Class 4 | The Experience of the Client with AD/HD |
+Class 3 The Experience of the Client with ADHD

-Class 5 | AD/HD and the Brain |
+Class 4 ADHD and the Brain

-Class 6 | Goal Setting Orientation |
+Class 5 Goal Setting

-Class 7 | Daily Living, Time Management |
+Class 6 Daily Living, Time Management

-Class 8 | Work and/or School Issues and Organizational Strategies |
+Class 7 Organizational Strategies, Work and/or School Issues

 5. The Class Schedule